GiovanniGrieco/corsaro.github.io/index.md

 * #### Italian Calculator for MikeOS
 Do you like MikeOS?
 I translated for you CALC.BAS file in Italian, so you can explore it and I translated all the comments in the source code, so you can also study it with easy!

-You can see about my project on its GitHub project page [here](https://github.com/corsaroquad/Italian-Calculator-for-MikeOS).

 ---